ARM-software/lisa/doc/source/writing_extensions.rst

 Documenting
 -----------

-All extensions and their parameter should be documented.
-For extensions themselves, this is done through ``description`` class attribute.
-The convention for an extension description is that the first paragraph should be a short summary description of what the extension does and why one would want to use it (among other things, this will get extracted and used by ``wa list`` command).
+All plugins and their parameter should be documented.
+For plugins themselves, this is done through ``description`` class attribute.
+The convention for an plugin description is that the first paragraph should be a short summary description of what the plugin does and why one would want to use it (among other things, this will get extracted and used by ``wa list`` command).
 Subsequent paragraphs (separated by blank lines) can then provide  a more detailed description, including any limitations and setup instructions.